 Eligibility

-Step 1 – Please familiarize yourself with the eligibility requirements on this page before proceeding to the next section.
+Please familiarize yourself with the four eligibility requirement areas on this page before proceeding to the next section.

 Grants for constructing, renovating, remodeling, or rehabilitating property.
 Includes general or unspecified capital support awards.